Illumina/IlluminaConnectedAnnotationsDocumentation/docs/core-functionality/consequence-prioritization.md

 # Consequence Prioritization

 Depending on the representation of a genetic variant (e.g. right vs. left aligned) the effect on the transcript may differ, leading to a possibility of different set of consequence annotations for the same variant.
-Choosing the set of consequences with the highest potential functional impact is useful for filtering and triaging variants in clinical and research settings.
-To facilitate this, Nirvana by default, reports the set of consequences with the highest potential functional impact.
+Even though both representations of a genetic variant correspond to the exact same haplotype, one may be annotated as more pathogenic than the other.
+We hypothesize that reporting of variants as likely pathogenic when the same exact haplotype can be interperted in a less pathogenic way is less likely to reflect the realized functional impact.
+As such, we report the set of consequences will lowest priority.

-The priority of a set is determined by the highest priority consequence within that set.
+The priority of a set of consequences is determined by the highest priority consequence within that set.

 ## Conceptual Priority Tiers
-Consequence priorities are organized conceptually from minimal expected impact to substantial potential impact:
+Variants are ranked using two principles, (1) variant pathogenicity (2) annotation definition.
+The annotations are first ranked based on pathogenicity, then the annotations are given a lower priority if their definition is loss of a specific sequence.
+Variants types that are defined as the loss of a specific sequence are ranked at the bottom of the list so that if there exists a representation of the variant that does not result in the loss of that specific sequence, that representation should be preferred.

 ### Prioritization Ordering
 (Very Low Probability of Harm)